mtomzynski/movieLens/README.md

 2. Number of rates for each movie
 3. How many movies were assign to specific genre?
 4. Number of movies for each year
-5. Average rate for each year and genre

 See detailed result in [folder Apache Spark SQL](http://github.com/mtomzynski).